bemoty/instagram-following-network/README.md

 ![Application screenshot](/.github/screenshot.png)

-This project was a lot of fun and I found out a lot of interesting facts about the connections between my circle of friends.
+This project was a lot of fun and I found out a lot of interesting facts about the connections between my different circles of friends.

 ## Installation & How To Use